ftenario/seaweed-startup/README.md

 This is a startup script for SeadweedFS on Debian Linux.

 # Installation
-Copy the file to /etc/init.d and create a symlink on your runlevel.
+Copy the files to /etc/init.d and create a symlink on your runlevel.

-For SeaweedFS Master
+For SeaweedFS Master:

 Copy "seaweed-master" to /etc/init.d

-Create symlink
+Create symlink:
 "ln -s /etc/init.d/seaweed-master /etc/rc3.d/S90seaweed-master"

-For SeaweedFS Volume
+For SeaweedFS Volume:

 Copy "seaweed" to /etc/init.d

-Create symlink
+Create symlink:
 "ln -s /etc/init.d/seaweed /etc/rc3.d/S91seaweed"

 # Configuration